 Whether you're addicted to almonds or partial to pistachios, bumping up your intake of either nut can help push your BMI down.
 Almonds are rich in L-arginine, an amino acid that burns more fat and carbs when exercising, according to a study in The Journal of the International Society of Sports Nutrition.
 And when researchers from the UCLA Center for Human Nutrition fed 220-calorie pretzels and 240-calorie pistachios to participants, it was the nut group that showed a BMI reduction in just four weeks.

 Leave Fast Food In The Past

 Although you might be able to dig up some healthy options at fast food chains, cooking in your own kitchen is always going to be your best bet.
-It’s better to grill chicken on your own than to dip mystery nuggets into ranch dressing, just as it’s better to scramble your eggs than to order a greasy egg sandwich.
-If you’re crunched for time and can’t resist, at the very least make some smart swaps based on this Survival Guide For 20 Fast Food Joints.
+It's better to grill chicken on your own than to dip mystery nuggets into ranch dressing, just as it's better to scramble your eggs than to order a greasy egg sandwich.
+If you're crunched for time and can't resist, at the very least make some smart swaps by picking out one of these healthy fast food orders.